Skip to main content

 "Almost any amount that helps a customer start saving can be the right amount," Lu said.

-"At TD, our Personal Bankers are here to help our customers with their financial goals, whether they are to save for a down payment, a vacation, or any other large or small purchase.
+"At TD, our personal bankers are here to help our customers with their financial goals, whether they are to save for a down payment, a vacation, or any other large or small purchase.
 But before the journey starts, our first job is to understand their unique personal needs and financial circumstances."

 This is especially important at a time when many Canadians are more worried about getting through the next year than looking after their long-term investment future.